secundant/neodx/libs/svg/README.md

 you can never cache it, WOOF, etc., etc.

-And yes, developers keep using this insanity because even an incredibly inefficient solution with a good DX is better than a super-efficient, but the unusable setup with semi-manual generators.
+And yes, developers keep using this insanity because even an incredibly inefficient solution with a good DX is better than a super-efficient, but unusable setup with semi-manual generators.

 That's why we're here! 🥳